-- > A student will be eligible to get B Tech degree with Honours if he/she completes an additional 20 credit points. - > These could be acquired through MOOCs. - A student will be eligible to get B.Tech. degree certificate, if he/she acquires 100 MAR points in 4 years of their study. - > Lateral entry students must acquire 75 MAR points in their 3 years of study. - ➢ For details kindly refer to APPENDIX - A.
+- A student will be eligible to get B Tech degree with Honours if he/she completes an additional 20 credit points. - ➤ These could be acquired through MOOCs.
+For details kindly refer to APPENDIX A. - A student will be eligible to get B.Tech. degree certificate, if he/she acquires 100 MAR points in 4 years of their study. - Lateral entry students must acquire 75 MAR points in their 3 years of study. - ➤ For details kindly refer to APPENDIX B.